Clinical Child and Adolescent PsychologyDoctoral Internship Program

-The Department of Psychiatry and Behavioral Sciences has a strong collaborative relationship with Sacramento County’s Department of Health Services.
-Our doctoral internship program in clinical child psychology offers interns the best of both worlds: training with a strong academic approach that emphasizes evidence-based treatment while providing complex clinical work in a community mental health outpatient setting.
+Our doctoral internship program in clinical child and adolescent psychology offers interns the best of both worlds: training from a strong academic approach that emphasizes evidence-based treatment within the context of providing complex clinical work in community mental health and integrated behavioral health outpatient settings.

 Alongside UC Davis Clinical Faculty, postdoctoral psychology fellows, as well as psychiatry residents and fellows, our psychology interns will receive their generalist child and adolescent training and provide direct psychological services at various clinical sites.
 The goal is for interns to improve access to high quality psychological services to historically underrepresented and underresourced communities.
 We strive to foster wellness, resilience, and post-traumatic growth with a child and family population.

 Our program has developed a strong reputation in the Sacramento County community.
 We are excited to expand our service provision with new clinical training sites and supervisors.
 Please review the brochure and website for additional information about our clinical offerings.

 Our internship is a full-time, one year position.
 Successful applicants will have interest and experience in clinical child and adolescent psychology, with a strong foundation in conducting clinical intakes/interviewing, therapy, and assessment.
 In addition, successful applicants will have interest serving diverse children, adolescents, and families (e.g., age, ethnicity, race, culture, religion, immigration status, sexuality, gender identity, ability, etc.)

 It is our goal to recruit and retain interested and skilled interns and advance them toward licensure and their early careers.
 We have the ability to provide a combined two-year, internship and fellowship training sequence.
 Interns who are interested in applying for our fellowship will need to follow the application procedures detailed on APPIC (UPPD) and on our website.